statsig-io/docs/docs/experiments-plus/create-new.md

 ### Targeting Gates

 By default, this is hidden under the advanced configuration of an experiment (at the bottom of the experiment setup page).
-A targeting gate will restrict the users elegible for the experiment to those who pass the list of conditions definied in the linked Feature Gate.
+A targeting gate will restrict the users eligible for the experiment to those who pass the list of conditions defined in the linked Feature Gate.
 This continues to apply after making a decision on an experiment in the Statsig UI.